Feecasso/Internshipthreathunting/CornXXX.md

 | project Timestamp, FileName, FolderPath, InitiatingProcessAccountName, SHA256
 | order by Timestamp desc

-2. Check for Execution of the Files
+2. Check for File Execution

-Determine if any of the downloaded files were executed, which could indicate that they contain embedded scripts or payloads.
+Determine whether the files were opened or executed, indicating possible compromise:

 DeviceProcessEvents
 | where DeviceName == "window-cyber"